NOAA-ORR-ERD/WebGnomeClient/doc/location_files/prince_william_sound_examples.rst

 1. To quickly change the pollutant type, switch to Setup View and edit the spill by clicking on the edit (pencil) icon in the Spill panel.
-Use the Change Oil button to reopen the Oil Library and select a gasoline.
+Use the ADIOS Oil Database link to select a gasoline and then use the Load New Oil button to load in your oil.

-2. Turn off the "Minimum Regret" (Uncertainty) solution to make the model run faster.
-Run a "Best Guess" gasoline spill, then examine the Mass Balance by switching to Fate View.
+2. Turn off the "Uncertainty" solution to make the model run faster.
+Run a "Best Estimate" gasoline spill, then examine the Mass Balance by switching to Fate View.

 Answer: